-Besides the paved trail leading to the cave, you can also hike the rim trail.
+Besides the asphalt trail leading to the cave, you can also hike the rim trail.
 The rim trail has a lot of steps, but, other than that, is a pretty easy hike.

-We actually combined both of them into our hike.
+The new one-way trail now combines both of them into one hike.
 Take the paved trail to the recessed cave, then hike up the steps and return back via the rim trail.

 This allows a one-way hiking route which now is standard in the Hocking Hills State Park System.

-However, those needing to stay on the asphalt trail are also allowed to return that way.
+However, those needing to stay on the wheelchair-accessible asphalt trail for mobility reasons are also allowed to return that way.

 The paved trail leads you to the sandy bottom of Ash Cave – a 700-foot long recessed cave approximately 100-feet tall.

-History has it there was several feet of ash under this cave most likely from burning fires used to keep warm under the cave’s protective ceiling.
+History has it there were several feet of ash under this cave most likely from burning fires used to keep warm under the cave’s protective ceiling.

-Take notice the waterfall spilling down the side of the cave.
-There’s definitely less water in the summer, but still a fun place for kids to play when the weather is hot.
+Take notice of the waterfall spilling down the side of the cave.
+There’s definitely less water in the summer, but still, a fun place for kids to play when the weather is hot.

 Typically, you will see quite a few families sit for a picnic under the cave where it’s shielded from the sun.